 Promote what you have to offer

-Most of the emails you send pursue a specific goal: to increase sales, hire new specialists, or find partners.
+Most of the cold emails you send pursue a specific goal: to increase sales, hire new specialists, or find partners.
 That is why including links to open vacancies, limited offers or new deals to your email signature is always a great option!

 A big bold ‘Sale’ or ‘20% off’ in the signature will surely attract more clicks and will lead to higher conversion rates.

 This approach is also useful for entrepreneurs and headhunters who are looking for new specialists.